Preference Evolution under Partner Choice: Introduction

-We commence our analysis by examining the scenario of complete information, where the preference type of each individual is publicly observable.
-While acknowledging that the assumption of complete information rarely holds in reality, we deem it a useful benchmark.
-To investigate the stability of matching outcomes in this context, we adapt the concept of \emph{Nash stability} by \cite{Garrido-LucerolLaraki2021WP} to our setting.
-Specifically, Nash stability requires that every matched pair of individuals plays a Nash equilibrium, termed internal stability, and that no unmatched pair can coordinate on a Nash equilibrium that benefits them both, termed external stability.
+We begin with a complete information benchmark in which preference types are observable.
+To investigate the stability of matching outcomes in this context, we adapt the concept of \textit{Nash stability} introduced by \citet{Garrido-LucerolLaraki2021WP} to our setting with a continuum of agents.
+Specifically, Nash stability requires that every matched pair of individuals plays a Nash equilibrium, termed \textit{internal stability}, and that no unmatched pair can coordinate on a Nash equilibrium that benefits them both, termed \textit{external stability}.